lerna-lite/lerna-lite/README.md

    - [lerna version --allow-peer-dependencies-update](https://github.com/lerna-lite/lerna-lite/tree/main/packages/version#--allow-peer-dependencies-update)
    - [lerna version --skip-bump-only-release](https://github.com/lerna-lite/lerna-lite/tree/main/packages/version#--skip-bump-only-release)
    - [lerna publish --remove-package-fields](https://github.com/lerna-lite/lerna-lite/tree/main/packages/publish#--remove-package-fields-fields) (cleanup fields from `package.json` before publishing, Lerna-Lite removes `scripts` and `devDependencies` through this option)

-   - in summary the best feature of Lerna-Lite has to be its modularity, you only install what you really need and use (see [installation](#cli-installation) below)
+To summarize, the best feature of Lerna-Lite has to be its modularity, you only install what you really need and use (see [installation](#cli-installation) below)
-      - a large portion of the users are only interested in version/publish features
+  - a large portion of the users are only interested in version/publish commands

 ### This lib will help you with

-> **Note** all commands are optional in Lerna-Lite, refer to [Installation table](#separate--optional-installs) for more info
+> **Note** all commands are optional in Lerna-Lite, refer to the [Installation table](#separate--optional-installs) for more info

 #### [Version](https://github.com/lerna-lite/lerna-lite/tree/main/packages/version) and [Publish](https://github.com/lerna-lite/lerna-lite/tree/main/packages/publish) commands

 - Automate the creation of new Versions (`independent` or fixed version) of all your workspace packages.
   - it will automatically Commit/Tag your new Version & create new GitHub/GitLab Release (when enabled).
 - Automate, when enabled, the creation of Changelogs for all your packages by reading all [Conventional Commits](https://www.conventionalcommits.org/) and a merged one in the project root.
-- Automate, when enabled, the repository Publishing of your new version for all your packages (NPM or other platforms).
+- Automate, when enabled, the repository Publishing of your new version(s) for all your packages (on NPM or other platforms).

 #### Other optional commands